thacherT1D/webdevstuff/Auth/Express:_Form-Based_Authentication.desc.md

 ### What are sessions?

 Sessions are used to store data about a user on the server.
 This can be an authenticated user or a non-authenticated user.
-Session data can be stored in a database, or in the cookie itself.
+Session data can be stored in a database or in the cookie itself.
 In the example we're working with here all the data about the session is stored directly in the cookie itself.
 This does mean that there is a limit to how much data we can store in the session.
 Cookies are limited to only 4kb (generally, it varies by browser) in total size.
 If you need to store more data than this in the session, then you'll need to look at storing the session in the database.
-[Sessionstore](https://www.npmjs.com/package/sessionstore) is an example of a piece of middleware that can be used to store the session data in the database.
+[Sessionstore](https://www.npmjs.com/package/sessionstore) is an example of a piece of middleware that can be used to store the session data like that.

 It's important to note that even if you're storing the _session_ data in a database that it will still rely on a cookie.
 In this case, the cookie would just contain a unique identifier that will allow the server to fetch the session data from the database instead of from the cookie directly.